Computer Vision for

 Manual upload cost

 ~3 minutes per product × 50 products = 2.5 hours per store before a single photograph is taken.
-The rate-limiting step between a physical retailer and a working online storefront.

 No frictionless path

 No existing solution generated a complete product catalog from the camera alone.
-Every alternative still required typing, tagging, and image curation by hand.

 Three Generations of Vision

-The product evolved through three distinct computer-vision generations, each removing a layer of friction from the seller’s upload workflow.
+Each version removed a layer of friction from the seller's upload workflow.

-VERSION 1.0
+Version 1.0

 Barcode → auto-upload